Abdul Hamid Zainal Abidin: Career

 When the Malaysian Army Military Religious Corps (KAGAT) – Ministry of Defense was established, he became the first KAGAT director (1985–1995) for 10 years.
-The then Malaysian Prime Minister, Tun Dr Mahathir Mohamad had asked him to join the army when he was 40 years old.
+The then prime minister, Mahathir Mohamad had asked him to join the army when he was 40 years old.
 He therefore had to undergo military training such as military base training, warheads, weapons and all military protocols.
 After receiving various training, the Yang di-Pertuan Agong has given his credentials with the rank of colonel and appointed the first KAGAT director.
 Members of KAGAT can be sent anywhere, including serving under the banner of the United Nations such as Bosnia and Herzegovina and Somalia.

-Once again Tun Dr Mahathir Mohamad appointed him as the first director general, Department of Islamic Development Malaysia (JAKIM) (1995–2001).
+Once again Mahathir appointed him as the first director general, Department of Islamic Development Malaysia (JAKIM) (1995–2001).
 JAKIM was first established to replace the small unit known as the Islamic Affairs Division of the Prime Minister's Department (BAHEIS) at the Islamic Center.
-At that time Abdul Hamid was telephoned by Tun Dr Mahathir Mohamad during his pilgrimage to Mecca.
+At that time Abdul Hamid was telephoned by Mahathir during his pilgrimage to Mecca.
 At the same time the Malaysian Syariah Judiciary Department (JKSM) was also established.

 In 2001, after 6 years in JAKIM, he was appointed Senator and became Minister in the Prime Minister's Department (2001 – March 2004).
 The post has been held by Tan Sri Dr Mohd Yusof Noor then Tan Sri Abdul Hamid Othman.